 The Griffith Observatory Sky Report

-This is the Griffith Observatory Sky Report for the week ending Wednesday, May 29, 2013.
-Here is what’s happening in the skies of Southern California:
+This is the Griffith Observatory Sky Report for the week ending Wednesday, September 24, 2014.
+Here is what’s happening in the skies of southern California:

-Free views of the sun during the day and of the moon, planets, and other celestial objects at night, are available to the public in clear weather through Griffith Observatory’s telescopes Tuesday-Sunday before 9:30 p.m.
+Free views of the sun during the day and of the moon, planets, and other celestial objects at night are available to the public in clear weather through Griffith Observatory’s telescopes from Tuesday through Sunday before 9:30 p.m.
 Check our website for our schedule.
-The next public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, June 15.
+The next public star party on the grounds of Griffith Observatory, hosted by the Los Angeles Astronomical Society, the Sidewalk Astronomers, and the Planetary Society, will take place on Saturday, October 4.

 From Griffith Observatory, I’m Anthony Cook and I can be reached at firstname.lastname@example.org.